viam-devrel/viamcodelabs/site/viamguides/src/emily-door-lock/emily-door-lock.md

 - [Build your own Viam module](https://docs.viam.com/operate/get-started/other-hardware/micro-module/) to create custom logic to trigger alerts or actions when the door state changes, for example, send a notification or activate an alarm if the door is unlocked unexpectedly or left unlocked for a certain period of time
 - Extend the sensor's functionality by integrating it with actuators to trigger a servo mechanism or LED based on the sensor reading
-- [Add more components and services](https://docs.viam.com/platform/#the-things-that-make-up-a-machine) to enhance your automation setup, such as aan office sentry that lights an LED indicator if a room door is not properly closed and locked after hours
+- [Add more components and services](https://docs.viam.com/platform/#the-things-that-make-up-a-machine) to enhance your automation setup, such as an office sentry that lights an LED indicator if a room door is not properly closed and locked after hours

 ### Related Viam resources